 How much does a PDQ machine cost?

-The beauty of PDQ machines is that they are affordable and can go from as little as 29 GBP!
-Buying PDQ machine from myPOS comes also with 1 year free warranty.
+All in all, what amount does a PDQ machine cost?
+This will rely upon whether you’re purchasing or leasing.
+The beauty of PDQ machines is that they are affordable and can go from as little as 29 GBP and reach a price as high as 249 GBP!
+Buying a PDQ machine from myPOS comes also with a 1-year free warranty.

 Advantages of PDQ machines

 Most merchants these days opt for PDQ machines simply because consumer trends indicate that they would like to pay in a safer and more convenient way.

 Here are some of the advantages of PDQ machines for merchants: